-Last Updated on June 24, 2022 by Heather Hart, ACSM EP
+Last Updated on January 11, 2023 by Heather Hart, ACSM EP, CSCS

 I spend a lot of time around here trying to convince runners of all of the amazing reasons why they should include strength training alongside their running.
 But I’ve yet to address the other half of the crowd – those who love strength training, but also want to run.

 Much like asking a parent to choose a favorite child, when it comes to running or strength training, I currently cannot declare a greater love for one over the other.
 I love to run, I love to lift, and I regularly participate in both.

 Similar to the misunderstandings among the running crowd when it comes to lifting (such as, only doing super high reps, or fearing that resistance training will make them “bulky” and “slow”), there are misunderstandings among the lifting crowd when it comes to running.
 Common questions I’m asked include “does running burn muscle?” and “does running kill my strength training gains?”